Town Hall meetings will discuss food needs

-WATERTOWN — The Food Policy Council of Jefferson County is hosting two Town Hall sessions on
+WATERTOWN — The Food Policy Council of Jefferson County is hosting two town hall sessions on April 21.

-The first session will be in-person at the Watertown Urban Mission starting at 11:30 a.m.
+The first session will be in person at the Watertown Urban Mission starting at 11:30 a.m.
 The second session will be virtual via Zoom at 4:30 p.m.
-All members of the community are invited to attend either session.
+Members of the community are invited to attend either session.

 The Food Policy Council of Jefferson County was founded by the United Way of Northern New York.
 Its goal is to create sustainable systems that improve the self-reliance of community members over food needs.

-The Town Hall sessions are an opportunity for the community to share their input and learn more about the Food Policy Council’s proposals to support the local food system.
+The town hall sessions are opportunities for the community to share input and learn more about the Food Policy Council’s proposals to support the local food system.

 (0) comments